Nonideal Reaction-Diffusion Systems: Multiple Routes to Instability: Abstract

 \section{Abstract}

-We develop a general classification of the nature of the instabilities yielding spatial organization in open non-ideal reaction-diffusion systems.
+We develop a general classification of the nature of the instabilities yielding spatial organization in open nonideal reaction-diffusion systems{, based on linear stability analysis}.
 This encompasses dynamics where chemical species diffuse, interact with each other, and undergo chemical reactions driven out-of-equilibrium by external chemostats.
-We find analytically that these instabilities can be of two types: instabilities caused by molecular interactions (Cahn-Hilliard type), and instabilities caused by multimolecular out-of-equilibrium chemical reactions (Turing type).
-Furthermore, we identify a class of chemical reaction networks, extending beyond unimolecular networks, that can only undergo Cahn-Hilliard instabilities.
-We illustrate our analytical findings with numerical simulations on two reaction-diffusion models, each displaying one of the two types of instability.
+We find analytically that these instabilities can be of two types: instabilities caused by intermolecular energetic interactions (E-type), and instabilities caused by multimolecular out-of-equilibrium chemical reactions (R-type).
+Furthermore, we identify a class of chemical reaction networks, containing unimolecular networks but also extending beyond them, that can only undergo E-type instabilities.
+We illustrate our analytical findings with numerical simulations on two reaction-diffusion models, each displaying one of the two types of instability { and generating stable patterns}.

 \textit{Introduction.}---Reaction-diffusion (RD) systems play a crucial role in explaining the emergence of many spatial structures across scales, e.g., spiral form of galaxies \cite{cross2009pattern}, predator-prey distributions in ecological models~\cite{segel1972dissipative}, skin color patterns of animals \cite{kondo2010reaction}, self-organization at the molecular scale~\cite{mikhailov2017chemical}, phase separation in electrochemical batteries~\cite{bazant2017thermodynamic}.
 The foundation of RD theory dates back to the seminal paper of A. M. Turing~\cite{turing1952}, where he proposed a spatial symmetry-breaking mechanism yielding stationary patterns.